 - Unless otherwise stated all of the above objectives and requirements are mandatory for completion of the HIV Primary Care Track.

 - Meet all core FM residency requirements as detailed by the residency program

 - Meet curricular objectives of the track

 - Maintain a weekly longitudinal HIV clinic for at least 1 year.
 Residents will be expected to assume responsibility for high-quality and comprehensive HIV primary care for their patient panel.
 It will be expected that any absences from the clinic are brought to the attention of the track director in advance.

 - Meeting all the AAHIVM credentialing exam requirements including HIV-related CME and patient volume expectations

 How to Apply

 PGY-1 family medicine residents from any of the UPMC Family Medicine Residency Programs (McKeesport, Shadyside, St. Margaret) will be eligible to apply for the HIV Primary Care track.

-All interested applicants should provide a one-page statement of their career goals, reasons for wanting to enter the track, past experiences and will have an interview with the track director.
+All interested applicants should provide a one-page statement of their career goals, reasons for wanting to enter the track, and past experiences, and will have an interview with the track director.